 Practice & Feedback

-Make sure you practice your dish, to check that it works and the flavours are balanced without clashing.
+It’s very important to practice your dish, a number of times, to check that it works and the flavours are balanced without clashing.

 Discuss it with your senior chef and colleagues in the kitchen and ask them to taste it with you to refine the recipe and presentation.